One child is dead after a two car crash on the Eastside.

 Detectives say the driver of the Lexus was not impaired when the crash happened.
 They are investigating to see if speed was a factor.

-No charges or citations have been issued at this time.
+No charges or citations have been issues at this time.

 TPD working a serious injury two vehicle collision at Broadway and Harrison.
 The intersection is CLOSED.
 Please use alternate route.
 Unknown time to reopen. pic.twitter.com/rxG3AMKiv5